 - Ask the Mailbox if there are any transactions (GetMessage)

 - This transaction is used by the prescriber or pharmacy asking the mailbox if there are any transactions.
-It is at the heart of the mechanism used by a pharmacy or prescriber system to receive transactions from each other or from a payer or the REMS Administrator via a Switch, acting as a Mailbox.
+It is at the heart of the mechanism used by a pharmacy or prescriber system to receive transactions from each other or from a payer or the Risk Evaluation and Mitigation Strategy (REMS) Administrator via a Switch, acting as a Mailbox.
 Please note that the adoption level of the GetMessage transaction is not reflected above.
 GetMessage transaction adoption is currently lower than that of the other communication transactions below (Status, Error, and Verify).

 - Relay acceptance of a transaction back to the sender (Status)